 Friday Harbor, WA 98250

-*Early each year, where beneficial (i.e. new nicks, scratches, size changes, baby pictures, etc), pages will be updated, and made available via pdf emailed to you at no cost (you'll do the printing), or for purchase as printed individual pages with insert sleeves, for those who have previously purchased The Book, so you don't have to buy the whole thing again I'll do this for as long as I can.
+*Early each year, where beneficial (i.e. new nicks, scratches, size changes, baby pictures, etc), pages will be updated, and made available via pdf emailed to you at no cost (you'll do the printing), only for those who have previously purchased The Book, so you don't have to buy the whole thing again I'll do this for as long as I can.
 That will keep your book updated as closely as possible.

 As the person who encouraged me to make this book available to others said, "It's a work in progress."